skydoves/ElasticViews/README.md

 ```

 ## Usage
-ElasticViews let we use like using normal views and gives all of the Views or GroupViews touch effect very simply.
+`ElasticViews` lets we use like using normal views and gives all of the Views or GroupViews touch effect very simply.

 #### Add XML Namespace
 First add below XML Namespace inside your XML layout file.